Ekkehard-Schulze/precision-temperature-logger/README.md

 in wet and corrosive environments.

 3.)
-Our firmware will also run on the 'SparkFun OpenLog #DEV-13712' board, but the
+Our firmware also supports the 'SparkFun OpenLog #DEV-13712' board, but the

 user will have to breakout the I2C bus and INT0, provide pull-up resistors for the I2C

 bus, a voltage divider for battery voltage sensing, a DS3231 clock, and TMP117 sensors.

+This needs microscope soldering and is for ambitious tinkerers only.

 4.)
 Take note that TMP117 product versions TMP117N and TMP117M are slightly